Full Overlay Bottom Clearance

 [ link | top ]

-Blum's Process 32 uses a 12mm larger box-to-face reveal on the bottom drawer of their undermount and Tandem layouts.
+Blum's Process 32 mounts the bottom drawer slide 12mm higher when using Tandem and Solo drawer slides.
 With undermounts this means using the bottom row mounting holes for the bottom drawer.
-For the Tandem's it means drilling an off system hole 12mm up from a system hole and boring the mounting holes 12mm higher on the drawer face (same goes for the undermounts if you use drawer front adjusters).
+For the Tandembox slides/sides it means drilling an off system hole 12mm up from a system hole and boring the mounting holes 12mm higher on the drawer face (same goes for the undermounts if you use drawer front adjusters).
+This breaks the system because there is no longer a consistent relationship between all drawer boxes and faces.

 [ link | top ]